dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 Last updated for: `v5.0.5`

-Enable full node gRPC streaming to expose a stream of orderbook updates (L3), fills, and subaccount updates, allowing clients to maintain a full view of the orderbook.
+Enable full node gRPC streaming to expose a stream of orderbook updates (L3), fills, taker orders, and subaccount updates, allowing clients to maintain a full view of the orderbook and various exchange activities.
 Note that the orderbook state can vary slightly between nodes due to dYdX's offchain orderbook design.

 ## Enabling Streaming